caobing911/annotated-transformer/README.md

-Bing Cao (bic020@ucsd.edu) 2025-07-31, I forked the repo and detatch with the original one.
+Bing Cao (bic020@ucsd.edu) 2025-07-31, I forked the repo and detach with the original one.

 ---